PAN PAN

 A new work based on and inspired by the Oedipus the King plays of Seneca and Sophocles and the writings of Sigmund Freud.

 A performance looking at the historical curiosity of the Oedipus Myth and its relevance for our anxious age, and the reflection of our own fears in Oedipus’ situation.
 It is an exploration of the violation of taboos in our society, which we observe almost every day but are unsure of reacting to at the moment of discovery of the truth.
-The project asks the question – are we still more interested in survival than truth, at this particular juncture of our evolutionary psychological state?
+Oedipus Loves You asks the question – are we still more interested in survival than truth, at this particular juncture of our evolutionary psychological state?

 Directed by Gavin Quinn